-Furthermore, the well-known error in HTS is the homopolymer error, which is generation of insertion or deletion of a base due to miscalculation of fluorescence light detection corresponding to the number of bases incorporated in the region of single repetitive base (Margulies et al., 2005a; Wang et al., 2007)[Bordoni, 2008 #1186;Gilles, 2011 #1312;Kunin, 2009 #1309;Loman, 2012 #1410;Luo, 2012 #1405].
+Furthermore, the well-known error in HTS is the homopolymer error, which is generation of insertion or deletion of a base due to miscalculation of fluorescence light detection corresponding to the number of bases incorporated in the region of single repetitive base (Bordoni et al., 2008; Gilles et al., 2011; Kunin et al., 2009; Loman et al., 2012; Luo et al., 2012; Margulies et al., 2005a; Wang et al., 2007).
 Homopolymer error needs to be accounted and identified correctly as there are homopolymer regions in HIV protease and reverse transcriptase genes and these regions have drug resistance mutations (Figure 1.15).

-A quality score is attached to all the bases in sequence reads, which indicates a probability that the base call is incorrect [Schmieder, 2011 #283][Cock, 2010 #425].
+A quality score is attached to all the bases in sequence reads, which indicates a probability that the base call is incorrect (Schmieder and Edwards, 2011)(Cock et al., 2010).
 Quality scores of the bases can be used as a possible way to learn that the sequenced base is an error both there are billions of bases in a sequence data file and manual intervention for error profiling is not possible.
-Nonetheless, poor quality bases might compromise the downstream data analysis [Schmieder, 2011 #283].
+Nonetheless, poor quality bases might compromise the downstream data analysis (Schmieder and Edwards, 2011).
 Quality trimming tools are used to trim out poor quality bases to ensure only high quality bases are analyzed to generate high quality result.
 However, PCR related base error could still have high quality scores and therefore, quality trimming of sequence data only is not enough remove the base errors.

-A technique to correctly identify the sequencing error irrespective of base quality score is multiple sequence alignment [Bebenek, 1993 #1152;Edgar, 2004 #1520;Katoh, 2009 #1577] of HTS sequences with a standard reference.
-As amino acids in genes are coded by codon in the genes, the mapping at “codon-space” [Delport, 2010 #1484] can accurately identify the sequencing errors.
+A technique to correctly identify the sequencing error irrespective of base quality score is multiple sequence alignment (Bebenek et al., 1993; Edgar, 2004; Katoh et al., 2009) of HTS sequences with a standard reference.
+As amino acids in genes are coded by codon in the genes, the mapping at “codon-space” (Delport et al., 2010) can accurately identify the sequencing errors.

 A new technology has been introduced that enables tagging of every viral sequence with a specific sequence (called PrimerID) before the PCR and sequencing step (Jabara et al., 2011).
 The technology enables tracking of every sequence originating from a template viral sequence, which can then be used to generate a consensus sequence that represents the original viral sequence (Jabara et al., 2011).
 In theory, the sequencing errors are rectified while generating consensus sequences.